Table of Contents

 - Gather user behavior analytics: All browser instances run on a centralized cloud server, so administrators can use analytics and monitoring tools to gather information about the sites users browse and access.
 These analytics can help determine if users fall for phishing and malware sites to offer them additional cybersecurity training.

 - Reduced administrative overhead: Instead of using web content filters that generate alerts when users attempt to access a blocked site, administrators can eliminate the need for alerts.
-They simply read reports and review user behavior analytics to identify users that need more cybersecurity guidance.
+They simply read reports and review user behavior analytics to identify users needing more cybersecurity guidance.

 - Stop web-based malware and drive-by attacks: Browser vulnerabilities leave the entire local machine and network vulnerable to zero-day attacks.
 With browser isolation, malware and other drive-by attacks are neutralized from these threats.